-- 1.1 Under Section 112 of the Local Government Act 1972 the Council has 'the power to appoint officers on such reasonable terms and conditions as the Council thinks fit'.
+- 1.1 This is the Pay Policy Statement for the period 1st April, 2017 31st March, 2018.
+This pay policy statement provides the framework for decision making on pay. der Section 112 of the Local Government Act 1972 the Council has 'the power to appoint officers on such reasonable terms and conditions as the Council thinks fit'.
 This Pay Policy statement sets out the Council's approach to pay in accordance with the requirements of s38 (1) of the Localism Act 2011 which requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement each financial year, detailing: - a) The Council's Policies towards all aspects and elements of the remuneration of Chief Officers - b) Their approach to the publication of and access to information relating to all aspects of the remuneration of Chief Officers - c) The Council's Policies towards the remuneration of its lowest paid employees (including the definition adopted and reasons for it) - d) The relationship between the remuneration of its Chief Officers and other employees. - 1.2 Local Authorities are large complex organisations with multi-million pound budgets.
 They have a very wide range of functions and provide and/or commission a wide range of essential services.
 The general approach to remuneration levels may therefore differ from one group of employees to another to reflect specific circumstances at a local, Welsh or UK national level.
-It will also need to be flexible when required to address a variety of changing circumstances whether foreseeable or not. - 1.3 The global economic crisis and the reduction in budgets during the current Comprehensive Spending Review (CSR) period has necessitated councils going through unprecedented and painful cuts in jobs and services in response.
-This process has avoided some of the potential financial difficulties for councils but has been essentially reactive, and will require ongoing strategic review going forward. - 1.4 Approval of the Pay Policy Statement is required by Full Council as required by the legislation, this policy statement will come into immediate effect and will be subject to review on a minimum of an annual basis in accordance with the relevant legislation prevailing at that time.
+It will also need to be flexible when required to address a variety of changing circumstances whether foreseeable or not. - 1.3 Overall funding for councils in Wales, along with most of the public sector in in the UK, has reduced continually over a sustained period.
+As national policies continue to aim to reduce or remove the deficit between government revenues and spending, it is likely that funding for councils in Wales will continue to reduce, over the medium term.
+At the same time, councils are dealing with significant financial pressures in areas such as social care and education.
+The council has a medium term financial strategy and robust budget processes but the nature of financial settlements to councils has been unpredictable in recent years and may continue to be due to political change and the potential for uncertainty throughout the process of the UK leaving the European Union. - 1.4 Approval of the Pay Policy Statement is required by Full Council as required by the legislation, this policy statement will come into immediate effect and will be subject to review on a minimum of an annual basis in accordance with the relevant legislation prevailing at that time.